pseifer/s1ck3r/README.md

 ### Updating Variables

-More generally, s1ck3r can be customized by simply initializing any of the following variables with custom values *before* sourcing `s1cker.zsh`.
+More generally, s1ck3r can be customized by simply initializing any of the following variables with custom values *before* sourcing `s1ck3r.zsh`.
 There are three sections: First, the prompt symbols can be changed.
-This is required if your terminal/font/etc. does not support the default symbols used, or if you want to use something different.
+This is required if your setup does not support the default symbols used, or if you want to use something else.
 Below is an ASCII only example configuration.

 ```sh